ARTICLE I. NAME and AREA SERVED

 Section 8.
 The First Vice-President shall preside in the absence of the President and fill the office of President in the case of vacancy, act as chairman of the workshop committee and shall assist the President in other matters when called upon.

 Section 9.
 The Second Vice-President shall preside in the absence of both the President and the First Vice-President and shall assist the President as called upon.
-Will also serve as a Membership Chairman and maintain an accurate file of all active paid members with their addresses.
+Shall also assist the First Vice President with the Summer Workshop duties.